Not on but at the Volcano

 I took a public bus, also called the Mitad del Mundo bus.
 But unfortunately I missed the stop close to the entrance.
 When I saw the monument receding I screamed "pare, pare" to get out but it was too late and I had to walk back from the next stop through some settlements and along a wall.

-Missed the middle of the world Getting closer and closer to the equator
+| Getting closer and closer to the equator

 In the middle of the complex and middle of the equator is a 30-meter-high stone monument topped by a brass globe.
 This really was a nice place to walk around and back and forth between the southern and the northern hemisphere.